 Fortunately, I have more to show for my advertising work than I do for my drumming.
 I’ve served as global agency creative director on behalf of Apple, NeXT, IBM, Intel, Dell and many others—largely a result of my own obsession with technology.

 In addition to my keynote speeches, I’m still a creative consultant for companies in need of strategy, branding and product naming.
 The only thing that changed over the years is that I’ve become more finnicky.
 I only work with (a) people I like and (b) products I love.
 If you have the need, feel free to contact me.

 Here are a few favorite moments from my time on Apple, along with notes of explanation.

-Upon his return to Apple In 1997, Steve Jobs promptly fired ad agency BBDO (John Sculley’s pick) and hooked up again with the legendary adman Lee Clow at what was then TBWA/Chiat/Day—the same agency that had launched Macintosh many years prior.
-Having worked with Steve for eight years as the agency creative director for NeXT, I rejoined Chiat to lead the creative team on Apple.
+Upon his return to Apple in 1997, Steve Jobs promptly fired ad agency BBDO (John Sculley’s pick) and hooked up again with the legendary adman Lee Clow at TBWA/Chiat/Day.
+Steve and Lee had history going back to the launch of the first Macintosh.